- What are WooCommerce Forms?

 - How satisfied are you with the product quality?

-- How would you rate the quality of our products in comparison to those of our competitors?
+- How would you rate the quality of our products compared to those of our competitors?

 - How satisfied are you with the product availability?